 U.S. District Court for Maryland

-Named Employment Practice Group of the Year by Law360 (2014)
+Member, Practice Group of the Year, Employment, Law360 (2017)

 Martindale-Hubbell AV Peer Rated